The Essential CMMS Implementation Guide: Best Practices and Challenges When Putting a Computerized Maintenance Management System Into Action

 Next comes the implementation of the CMMS software

-This process is not quite as simple as installing and configuring software.
+This process is not quite as simple as installing and configuring the software.
 In fact, this may even be the most complex step of the entire process, depending on the asset management system already in place.

 #4.
 Have a Dedicated Migration Team